wp-plugins/easy-adsense-lite/readme.txt

 = New in this Release =

-Fixing some warning notices.
+Major re-organization of the code.

 == Upgrade Notice ==

-= 5.24 =
+= 6.00 =

-Fixing some warning notices.
+Major re-organization of the code.

 == Screenshots ==